jcole150/jcole-lab-website/join/index.md

 Prospective PhD students can join the lab via the [Human Medical Genetics and Genomics Program](https://www.cuanschutz.edu/graduate-programs/human-medical-genetics-and-genomics/home)

-We currently do not have any posted job openings, but please reach out to Joanne (joanne.cole@cuanschutz.edu) if interested in joining the team.
+Check CU careers for any job postings or reach out to Joanne (joanne.cole@cuanschutz.edu) if interested in joining the team.